enricoros/fotowall/README.markdown

 * Other changes
   * restore the common behavior for rotating (left click)
   * animations with 4.6: top bar, item show/hide, properties show/hide
-  * builds with 4.4 (without many features), 4.5 (without animations), 4.6-unreleased (gfx errors on windows)
+  * builds with 4.4 (without many features), 4.5 (without animations), 4.6
-  * fix: when loading a .fotowall file from the command line some items are aligned to the left
+  * fix: left alignment of some items
   * fix: resizing works only with the bottom right corner. fix the others.

 Version 0.7.1 (2009-07-23):